 SurveyVitals offers mail-mode administration for the OAS CAHPS survey, as we have found it to be most cost-effective solution for clients.What languages are available for OAS CAHPS administration?

-The OAS CAHPS survey is currently available in English, Spanish and Chinese.
+The OAS CAHPS survey is currently available in English, Spanish, Chinese, and Korean.
 CMS has indicated they will provide additional translations over time based on language needs of patients.
 The use of additional languages is included in your OAS CAHPS solution at no extra cost.Will my organization’s OAS CAHPS data be publicly reported?

 The OAS CAHPS survey results are publicly reported when an HOPD or ASC has four quarters of OAS CAHPS survey data.What other CAHPS surveys do you provide?

-In addition to ACO CAHPS, SurveyVitals, with our partner Novaetus, Inc., is approved to administer CAHPS for MIPS, OAS CAHPS, Hospice CAHPS, CG-CAHPS, HHCAHPS, and ICH-CAHPS.
-If you are interested in other CAHPS surveys not listed, let us know at email@example.com.Do you have supplemental surveys?
+In addition to ACO CAHPS, SurveyVitals is approved to administer CAHPS for MIPS, OAS CAHPS, Hospice CAHPS, CG-CAHPS, HCAHPS, HHCAHPS, and ICH-CAHPS.
+If you are interested in other CAHPS surveys not listed, let us know at firstname.lastname@example.org.Do you have supplemental surveys?

 Yes!
 SurveyVitals’ ASC 360° solution provides insights for every level of your organization.
 Get started with the full solution today to get patient feedback year-round with real-time analytics and trending to pinpoint areas needing improvement between CAHPS survey cycles.